usnistgov/metaschema/website/content/contribute/_index.md

 # Welcome to the Metaschema Community

 We are excited that you want to contribute to the Metaschema project.
-We are striving to provide a collaborative environment for professionals to contribute to the project's goals and objectives.
+We are striving to provide a collaborative environment for professionals and hobbyists alike to contribute to the project's goals and objectives.

 ## Contributing